Safe motor arming system

 How it works:

-- The second line ('Thr') is active only when L3 is true (motor armed).
-It passes control to the throttle stick.
-The 'multiplex' option must be set to 'Replace', so that the first line is ignored.
+- The second mix ('Thr') passes control of the motor to the throttle stick, but only when L3 is true (motor armed).
+The 'multiplex' option is set to 'replace', so that when active it overrides the first mix.

-- It will not be possible to determine if the motor is running via a logical switch
+- It is not possible to determine if the motor is running via a logical switch since Override bypasses the logic

-- It's more difficult to debug since the logic is split between two menus
+- It's difficult to debug since the logic is split between two menus

 Download